 The government continued its monetary policy with respect to the stability of Azerbaijani Manat as well as allocated foreign currency resources which stabilized Azerbaijani Manat.
-This policy continued in 2021 with the aim of maintaining macroeconomic stability.
-The Central Bank of the Republic of Azerbaijan has changed the refinancing rate several times during the year and the range was between 6.25% - 7.25% with a steady increase in rates.
+This policy continued in 2022 with the aim of maintaining macroeconomic stability.
+The CBAR has changed the refinancing rate several times during the period and the range was between 7.25% - 8.25% with a steady increase in rates.